OpenPoiesis/poietic-core/Sources/PoieticCore/Documentation.docc/Documentation.md

 - Treat user's input as holy.
 - Assure sustainability, evolvability and repairability of the design data.

-The core class of the model is the ``ObjectMemory`` which stores and manages all the design objects – ``ObjectSnapshot`` – and their changes.
-The ``ObjectMemory`` also manages history of changes in form of frames which might be gathered in frame collections.
-One of the frame collections is the memory's history that features undo and redo functionality.
+The core class of the model is the ``Design`` which contains and manages all the design objects – ``ObjectSnapshot`` – and their changes.
+The ``Design`` also manages history of changes in form of frames which might be gathered in frame collections.
+One of the frame collections is the design history that features undo and redo functionality.

 The library focuses on category of models that are representable as graphs.